YashdalfTheGray/mke-jsug/elm.md

 The interop with Javascript is seamless through the `ports` type in Elm.
 It does this also by preseving the type safety.
 You can define actions and input/output types through the port and Elm will try its best to adapt the data.

+## Tooling

+### Compiler

+The tooling gives you suggestions when it encounters an error.
+The compiler also outputs human-friendly errors and they encourage users to submit bug reports if the error encountered is not understandable.

+### Package Manager

+`elm-package` can be used to pull in packages.
+It will also ask you to add it to elm-package.json and add the dependencies.
+It will also do it politely.

+### REPL

+There is a time travelling debugger that records the app as time goes on.
+You can then pause the application and scrub back.
+You can also change parameters and it will make those changes live as you are scrubbing through the debugger history.